zzunebye/zzunebye/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋 Hi, my name is June.
+👋 Hi, my name is Junyoung.
 I'm a software developer from South Korea.
-I live in Hong Kong.
+Currently I'm based in Hong Kong.
 I'm interested in understanding the world, identifying problems and developing solutions to improve the way we work and live our lives.

 If you'd like to contact me ➡️ zzunebye@gmail.com